 To get this done we’ll need to use the

 add_role() method on a user object.
 Here’s a short example that shows you how.

 Custom capabilities are extremely useful for managing user flows on your site, especially if you have a highly user-interactive application.
 You could run an ad server and have separate roles for ad buyers, ad sellers, account managers and so on.
 The ability to easily modify who can see/do what is a huge asset as a developer.

 Role and Capability Plugins

 Role scoper is for the anal-retentive managers, it gives you granular control over every aspect of your roles and capabilities.
 Mix-and-match to get any combination and set your permissions up just right.
 Try not to go overboard, lots of roles and caps mixed up can be a horrible sight!

 Members – by Justin Tadlock – is essentially a front-end to the roles and capabilities system.
 It allows you to create roles and assign capabilities to them and manage all this in a proper user interface.

 Another frontend UI for the roles and capabilities module.
 It isn’t as popular as Members but still have a sizable 30,000+ active install count.
 It does pretty much everything you’d expect, you’ll be able to add/edit/modify roles and capabilities to your heart’s content.

-The roles and capabilities system in WordPress is largely under-utilised even though it gives you tremendous benefits when it comes to user management.
-I hope this article gave you the push to get your hands dirty!
+The roles and capabilities system in WordPress is largely under utilized, even though it gives you tremendous benefits when it comes to user management.
+I hope this article gives you the push to get your hands dirty!